hotosm/hotosm-website/_posts/2015-04-28-openstreetmap-community-india-rallies-in-aid-of-their-neighbor-nepal-report-3.md

 date: '2015-04-28 10:28:04 Z'
 Working Group:
 - Community
+Projects:
+- Mapping the world’s vulnerable places begins with you!
+- Missing Maps
 title: 'OpenStreetMap community India rallies in aid of their neighbor Nepal  Report
   #3'
 created: 1430216884